By Ramneet Singh

 Vega said the victim stated “she was verbally assaulted” multiple times and had “reported it once.”
 He answered that she was also concerned about firearms.

-Vega answered that they found an AR-15, “an 80 percent AR-15 style rifle,” and ammunition in the home, and that Granados was not allowed to have firearms due to a prior conviction.
+Vega answered that they found an AR-15, “an 80 percent AR-15 style rifle,” and ammunition in the home, and that the accused was not allowed to have firearms due to a prior conviction.

-Vega described how the victim was apprehensive to go to the police due to alleged threats from Granados “that she was gonna get killed.”
+Vega described how the victim was apprehensive to go to the police due to alleged threats from the accused “that she was gonna get killed.”

 In the cross-examination, Officer Vega replied, “I don’t recall exactly” to the question “do you know what the threats were?”